-Forearm crutches are one of the leading mobility devices for leg injuries, especially outside of the USA, but they have some serious limitations.
-Forearm crutches hurt your hands, wrists and arms.
-They require significant upper body strength, and are very inefficient for walking.
-Even if you know how to use crutches, your hands and arms are totally encumbered, so you can’t do normal day-to-day things.
-Crutches are the most hated device most people will use in their lifetime.
+Forearm crutches, also known as walking or hand crutches, are one of the leading mobility devices for leg injuries, especially outside of the USA, but they have some serious limitations.
+They are used by placing your body weight onto the forearm supports coupled with handles, which puts a lot of pressure on your wrists and can cause pain and blistering Not only is it difficult learning how to walk with forearm crutches, but they also require significant upper body strength, and are very inefficient to move around with.
+Even if you know how to use forearm crutches, your hands and arms are totally encumbered, so you can’t do normal day-to-day things.
+Crutches are the most hated device that people will use in their lifetime.

 In contrast, iWALK2.0 solves the problems of standard crutches.
-It’s the best crutch alternative available.
+Because of the intuitive design, your body essentially moves the way it does without an injury, making it extremely easy to use.
 It’s both hands free AND pain free because you use your leg to support your weight, not your hands and arms.
 And it’s highly functional – you walk and stand with your hands and arms 100% free to do whatever you need. iWALK2.0 is more than a crutch, it’s a temporary lower leg.

 iWALK2.0: YES – iWALK2.0 is indicated for virtually all lower leg non-weight bearing injuries

 Forearm Crutches: YES – Forearm crutches are indicated for almost all lower leg non-weight bearing injuries

 iWALK2.0: YES – Your hands and arms are completely free, just like normal, so it’s pain free

 Forearm Crutches: NO – Your underarms will be spared, but you’ll still feel it in your hands, wrists and arms.

 iWALK2.0: YES – Elevation of the injured area is known to speed healing, and iWALK2.0 provides partial elevation.